edgecollective/edge-blog/airbox/index.md

 ## How much can they help?

-Because COVID-19 is an 'airborne' pathogen, and improving indoor ventilation is an important way to attempt to mitigate the risk of indoor transmission of the virus.
+Because COVID-19 is an 'airborne' pathogen,improving indoor ventilation is an important way to attempt to mitigate the risk of indoor transmission of the virus.

 One way of assessing indoor ventilation for a space is in terms of 'air changes per hour' (ACH) -- the number of times that 'all the air in the room' has been replaced (ideally, by outdoor air).